best outfield gloves

 Glove Size

-As mentioned above, a larger glove may make it easier to catch batted balls.
+As mentioned above, a longer glove may make it easier to catch batted balls.
 However, the glove could also be heavier and harder to use.
 You’ll need to find that balance between size and comfort.

 Glove Webbing